-By default, Automake requires the file texinfo.tex to appear in the same directory as the Texinfo source (this can be changed using the TEXINFO_TEX variable, see below).
-However, if you used AC_CONFIG_AUX_DIR in configure.ac (see Section "Finding 'configure' Input" in The Autoconf Manual), then texinfo.tex is looked for there.
-Automake supplies texinfo.tex if --add-missing is given.
+By default, Automake requires the file texinfo.tex to appear in the same directory as the Makefile.am file that lists the .texi files.
+If you used AC\CONFIG\AUX\DIR in configure.ac (see Section "Finding 'configure' Input" in The Autoconf Manual), then texinfo.tex is looked for there.
+In both cases, automake then supplies texinfo.tex if --add-missing is given, and takes care of its distribution.
+However, if you set the TEXINFO\TEX variable (see below), it overrides the location of the file and turns off its installation into the source as well as its distribution.

 The option no-texinfo.tex can be used to eliminate the requirement for the file texinfo.tex.
-Use of the variable TEXINFO_TEX is preferable, however, because that allows the dvi, ps, and pdf targets to still work.
+Use of the variable TEXINFO\TEX is preferable, however, because that allows the dvi, ps, and pdf targets to still work.